orcfax/docs/docs/project-catalyst/f12-economic-model.md

 that the cost of running the Orcfax network in the federated model is relatively modest at less than 10,000 USD monthly; these costs allow the team to maintain redundancy, test environments, and support development.
-The low cost of the network also means that Orcfax operation
+The low cost of the network also means that Orcfax operation can continue well into the future even with modest success in selling its oracle feeds.

-However, our team anticipates that these costs will decrease over time as validators continue to absorb the tasks and roles currently held by Orcfax.
+With that said, our team anticipates that these costs will decrease over time as validators continue to absorb the tasks and roles currently held by Orcfax.
 In the fully decentralized network, the costs of running the network will be entirely shouldered by the network.

-Orcfax is cognizant that that the widespread adoption of Orcfax services could take time-- the model takes this possibility into account and demonstrates how the significant allocation of \$FACT to the treasury allows Orcfax to meet the burden of paying validators and itself even if the value of \$FACT is volatile.
+Orcfax is cognizant that the widespread adoption of Orcfax services could take time-- the model takes this possibility into account and demonstrates how the significant allocation of \$FACT to the treasury allows Orcfax to meet the burden of paying validators and itself even if the value of \$FACT is volatile.

 [r-1]: docs/fact-token/tokenomics.md